jonathankellyva/vdc-helper/README.md

   can play them directly in the page rather than having to download them and open them separately.
   Similarly, if any YouTube links appear in the references, embed them directly into the page.

-* Display reference/script PNG images directly in the page rather than having to download them and open them separately.
+* Similarly, display reference/script PNG/JPG images directly in the page rather than having to download them and open them separately.

 * For jobs you've responded to, add audio controls to play your audition right above the Sample Script.
 This makes it much easier to play back your audition while reading the script without